leonluong1/deep-learning-challenge/Model_Report.md

  * Even after all the optimization attempts, the best performance I could achieve was 72.65% accuracy.

 3. Overall, it is very difficult to try get past the 72% accuracy hurdle despite the optimization attempts.
 The charity data requires a deeper understanding in order for more accurate neural network models to be created.
 I would recommend using a Random Forest Model because it is another classification model.
 It trains on different subsets of the data, so it can be good for preventing overfitting and underfitting.
-I trained a basic random forest model on the charity data and recieved a 71% accuracy.
+I trained a basic random forest model on the charity data and received a 71% accuracy score.
 With more adjustments, this may achieve higher accuracy.